NVIDIA/NeMo-RL/docs/cluster.md

 There several choices for `UV_CACHE_DIR` when using `ray.sub`:

 1. (default) `UV_CACHE_DIR` defaults to `$SLURM_SUBMIT_DIR/uv_cache` when not specified the shell environment, and is mounted to head and worker nodes to serve as a persistent cache between runs.
-2. Use the warm uv cache from our docker images
+2. Use the warm uv cache from our docker images:
     ```sh
     ...
     UV_CACHE_DIR=/home/ray/.cache/uv \